 - Sale Documents

-- This shows that you have an agreement with a company to sell your structured settlement and spells out the terms.
+- This shows that you have an agreement with a company to sell your structured settlement and defines the terms.
 The company you’ve contracted with to buy your settlement should provide it to you.

 - Annuity Policy